SheepCreativeSoftware/mch-huelben-website/README.md

 - Completely redesign the pages using Figma
 - Use node.js as a new server platform
 - Use express.js for routing pages and for creating and API to manage the content
-- The managment of the side should be done completlely on client side to have a well separated front- and back-end
+- The management of the side should be done completely on client side using the API to have a well separated front- and back-end
 - Use ejs as a template engine for server to create the pages / maybe also usable on client side
-- Use MariaDB/MySQL (already available on the server)
+- Use MariaDB/MySQL (already available on the server platform)
 - Use MagicLink as a login system (easy solution, which should be a good choice for this type of site)

+## Setup
 ### Enviroment Variables
 This variables need to be defined to run this on a server.